UT-ADL/autoware_mini/README.md

 # Autoware Mini

 Autoware Mini is minimalistic Python-based autonomy software.
 It is built on Python and ROS 1 to make it easy to get started and tinkering.
-It uses Autoware messages to define the interfaces between the modules, aiming to be compatible with Autoware nodes.
-Autoware Mini currently works on ROS Melodic (Ubuntu 18.04), but we aim to make it compatible also with ROS Noetic (Ubuntu 20.04 and Conda Robostack).
+It uses Autoware messages to define the interfaces between the modules, aiming to be compatible with [Autoware](https://www.autoware.org/).
+Autoware Mini currently works on ROS Noetic (Ubuntu 20.04 and through [Conda RoboStack](https://robostack.github.io/) also on many other Linux versions).

-## Goal
+Our goals with the Autoware Mini were:

-We wanted an autonomy stack that
+* easy to get started with --> minimal amount of dependencies
-* would be easy to get started with --> minimal amount of dependencies
+* simple and pedagogical --> simple Python nodes and ROS 1
-* would be simple and pedagogical --> simple Python nodes and ROS 1
+* easy to implement machine learning based approaches --> Python

-* would be easy to implement machine learning based approaches --> Python
+It is not production-level software, but aimed for teaching and research.
+At the same time we have validated the software with a real car in a real traffic in the city center of Tartu, Estonia.

 ## Architecture